nico359/pinepal/README.md

 # PinePal

 Vibe coded PineTime companion app mostly aimed at mobile Linux devices such as the PinePhone.
 Built with GTK4 and Rust.
-Based on the work of [https://github.com/azymohliad/watchmate](Andrii Zymohliad).
+Based on the work of [Andrii Zymohliad](https://github.com/mtotschnig/MyExpenses).

 # Building